-- (1) The following are the categories of registration for a person or company that is required, under securities legislation, to be registered as a dealer: - (a) investment dealer; - (b) mutual fund dealer; - (c) scholarship plan dealer; - (d) exempt market dealer; - (e) restricted dealer. - (2) A person or company registered in the category of - (a) investment dealer may act as a dealer or an underwriter in respect of any security, - (b) mutual fund dealer may act as a dealer in respect of any security of - (i) a mutual fund, or - (ii) an investment fund that is a labour-sponsored investment fund corporation or labour-sponsored venture capital corporation under legislation of a jurisdiction of Canada, - (c) scholarship plan dealer may act as a dealer in respect of a security of a scholarship plan, an educational plan or an educational trust, - (d) exempt market dealer may - act as a dealer by trading a security that is distributed under an exemption from the prospectus requirement, whether or not a prospectus was filed in respect of the distribution; - (ii) act as a dealer by trading a security, if all of the following apply: - (A) the trade is not a distribution; - (ii) subject to subsection (5), act as a dealer by trading a security that, an exemption from the prospectus requirement would be available to the seller if the trade were a distribution, would be exempt from the prospectus requirement, or; - (C) the class of security is not listed, quoted or traded on a marketplace, or - (iii) [repealed] - (iv) act as an underwriter in respect of a distribution of securities that is made under an exemption from the prospectus requirement; - (e) restricted dealer may act as a dealer or an underwriter in accordance with the terms, conditions, restrictions or requirements applied to its registration.
+- (1) The following are the categories of registration for a person or company that is required, under securities legislation, to be registered as a dealer:

+- (a) investment dealer;

+- (b) mutual fund dealer;

+- (c) scholarship plan dealer;

+- (d) exempt market dealer;

+- (e) restricted dealer.

+- (2) A person or company registered in the category of - (a) investment dealer may act as a dealer or an underwriter in respect of any security, - (b) mutual fund dealer may act as a dealer in respect of any security of - (i) a mutual fund, or - (ii) an investment fund that is a labour-sponsored investment fund corporation or labour-sponsored venture capital corporation under legislation of a jurisdiction of Canada, - (c) scholarship plan dealer may act as a dealer in respect of a security of a scholarship plan, an educational plan or an educational trust, - (d) exempt market dealer may - act as a dealer by trading a security that is distributed under an exemption from the prospectus requirement, - (ii) act as a dealer by trading a security if all of the following apply: - (A) the trade is not a distribution; - (B) an exemption from the prospectus requirement would be available to the seller if the trade were a distribution: - (C) the class of security is not listed, quoted or traded on a marketplace, or - (iii) [repealed] - (iv) act as an underwriter in respect of a distribution of securities that is made under an exemption from the prospectus requirement; - (e) restricted dealer may act as a dealer or an underwriter in accordance with the terms, conditions, restrictions or requirements applied to its registration. - (3) [repealed] - (4) Subsection (1) does not apply in Ontario. - (5) [repealed]